srawlins/cs453-assignment1.2-tests/README.md

 This repository is where I am keeping tests for assignment 1 for CS 453.
 There is also a test harness.
 To get started, just add your `myhtml2txt` to your `$PATH`, and run `myhtml2txt-test.sh`.

+There is a recording of me doing all that jazz at [ascii.io](http://ascii.io/a/1053).

 How it Works
 ============